International Study Centre

 The Pre-Masters Programme in Engineering, Computing, Mathematics and Science ensures you are prepared for postgraduate study at Lancaster University.
 Students on this programme can progress to a variety of scientific degrees.

 Throughout the programme, you will study subject specific modules to develop a deeper understanding of your chosen area.
+You will benefit from 17 hours of class time on your chosen subject a week.
 You will also study core English language modules that will develop both your language and academic skills to the level required for Masters study in the UK, as well as building your ability to study at postgraduate level by improving your research and critical analysis abilities.

 The core modules included in this programme will improve your English language abilities and study skills.
 By completing the programme, you will be prepared for independent study at Lancaster University.
 Modules include:

 By studying subjects directly related to your progression degree, you can start preparing for your time as a postgraduate student.
 These modules will help you develop the academic knowledge needed to succeed in your Masters degree and future.
 Modules include:

 Advanced Research Methods for Engineering, Computing, Mathematics and Science

 Coding Skills for Engineering, Computing, Mathematics and Science